 Pastel Eyeshadow and Blush is a great option if you want to experiment with soft makeup colors before committing to airbrushing or change your mind frequently.
 You will need to buy a small set of Chalk Pastels (not oil pastels), and sand-matte your Blythe first.
-It is almost impossible to get deep colors out of pastels - for intense makup, we recommend Airbrushing.
+It is difficult to get deep colors out of pastels – for intense makup, we recommend Airbrushing.

 Choose your Pastel colors and draw on a white piece of paper with them, creating a fine dust on the surface. combine colors by drawing them alongside eachother.
 Wash your hands after handling the pastels so you don’t leave fingerprints on your Blythe.